Frequently Asked Questions

 Is volunteer experience required?

-The Program is dedicated to the advancement of PA education, and emphasizes service to the medically underserved.
+The program is dedicated to the advancement of PA education and emphasizes service to the medically underserved.
 Volunteering in both health-related and non-health related settings is highly recommended.

 Must I shadow a PA?